fabiocantone/frequests/README.md

 ### Requests & Responses

 Requests can also be sent within browser sessions.
-These operate the same as the standard `hrequests.request`, and will use the browser's cookies and headers.
+These operate the same as the standard `frequests.request`, and will use the browser's cookies and headers.
 The `BrowserSession` cookies will be updated with each request.

 This returns a normal `Response` object: